 5.3 GE shall attempt to negotiate mutually acceptable agreements with potential test-site owners with respect to such tests (including without limitation provisions regarding fuel/power gaps, operation and maintenance responsibilities during testing, performance and remediation guaranties, and indemnification provisions).

 5.4 GE shall provide ENA with at least quarterly written status reports on the implementation of the XONON Implementation Program and all other information ENA may reasonably request in connection with its evaluation of the progress and results of the XONON Implementation Program.
 GE acknowledges and agrees that ENA may share, and in respect of tangible information, provide copies of, such information to West LB and CCSI.
 In the event GE reasonably considers any such status report or other information to contain or reflect proprietary or confidential information, West LB and ENA each agrees to enter into respective confidentiality agreements with GE, mutually agreeable to the parties thereto, pertaining to the same.
-GE has advised ENA that CSSI already is party to a confidentiality agreement with GE.
+GE has advised ENA that CCSI already is party to a confidentiality agreement with GE.

 ARTICLE 6